TEALSK12/introduction-to-computer-science/README.md

 This curriculum does not assign homework as part of its typical lessons.
 Because this curriculum is intended to be used in a wide variety of classrooms, some of which may include students that do not have regular access to an internet-enabled computer at home, all work is done during class time.
 In some circumstances, assigning some lab activities as homework can enable the teaching team to regain in-class time for additional lessons or activities, but this must be done with care.
 In particular, if homework is assigned, arrangements must be made so that any students who do not have the ability to complete the homework at home do not fall behind.
 Further, it should be expected that some students will not complete the assigned homework and teaching teams must have a way to both assess that homework was completed and ensure the material is reinforced briefly in class.

 ##Updates and contributions
 This curriculum is considered a living document and is intended to be updated regularly both by the TEALS team and with contributions from the TEALS community.
-In particular, feedback on teaching teams’ experiences in conducting the lessons in this curriculum is always welcome.
+In particular, feedback on teaching teams' experiences in conducting the lessons in this curriculum is always welcome.
 Teaching teams are also encouraged to share ideas for additional activities, lessons, or projects that can be incorporated into the curriculum guide.
 Please see the [Contributing](Contributing.md) page for more information about how to contribute to the curriculum, or send feedback to IntroSquad@tealsk12.org.